Andreawz3/-MDIA-3109_class01exercicev2/README.md

 * Andrea Wu

 ## Description
-Display BC Skytrain stop and pathway using Leaflet Map
+This application displays the SkyTrain station stops of the Expo and Millennium Lines using Leaflet Map.

 ## Instalation
 npm install react react-dom leaflet